mathewgomas-alfred/mathewgomas.io/reference_manual/main_menu/view_menu.rst

 Canvas
     Contains view manipulation actions.
 Mirror View
     This will mirror the view.
-Hit :kbd:`M` to quickly activate it.
+Hit the :kbd:`M` key to quickly activate it.
 Very useful during painting.
 Show Rulers
     This will display a set of rulers. |mouseright| the rulers after showing them, to change the units.
 Rulers track pointer